Does acupuncture have any side effects?

 Serious side effects of acupuncture

 They insert a needle deeply into a muscle looking for a trigger point to release muscle tension and can inadvertently puncture a person's lung or internal organ.
 The person will require hospital treatment.
+This is a serious adverse effect however is less likely from member's of the British Acupuncture Council.

 Is it normal to have bruising after acupuncture?